-• DO NOT use QuickShots in any of the following situations:
+• DO NOT use MasterShots in any of the following situations:

-- When the subject is blocked for an extended period or outside the line of sight. - When the subject is more than 50 m away from the aircraft. - When the subject is similar in color or pattern with the surroundings. - When the subject is in the air. - When the subject moves fast. - The lighting is extremely low (<300 lux) or high (>10,000 lux).
+- When the subject is blocked for an extended period or outside the line of sight. - When the subject is similar in color or pattern with the surroundings. - When the subject is in the air. - When the subject moves fast. - The lighting is extremely low (<300 lux) or high (>10,000 lux).

-• DO NOT use QuickShots in places that are close to buildings or where the GNSS signal is weak.
+• DO NOT use MasterShots in places that are close to buildings or where the GNSS signal is weak.
 Otherwise, the flight path will be unstable.

-• Make sure to follow local privacy laws and regulations when using QuickShots.
+• Make sure to follow local privacy laws and regulations when using MasterShots.